PLMMJ-FH/polished-map/INSTALL.md

 1. Download **install.bat** and **polishedmap.exe** from [the latest release](https://github.com/Rangi42/polished-map/releases).
 2. Hold down Shift, right-click **install.bat**, and click "**Run as administrator**".
 This will install Polished Map to your account and create a shortcut on your Desktop.

+From this point, you can simply open the .exe to access Polished Map.
+However, if you want to easily access Polished Map and for it to be stored with other programs, follow the steps below.

+### Easy Polished Map access

-3. Now you can delete the two downloaded files.
+If you go with this option, you can simply delete the two downloaded files.
-4. Double-click **Polished Map** on your Desktop to open it.
+Double-click **Polished Map** on your Desktop to open it.
 If you get an error that "msvcrt140.dll is missing", you need to install the [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://www.visualstudio.com/downloads/) for x86.

 ### Build Polished Map from source